vvranjek/svtest/doc/README.md

 ---------------------
 Bitcoin SV is only supported on the Unix platform at this time.

+To run Bitcoin SV:

+* ensure that your system meets the minimum recommended [system requirements](https://bitcoinsv.io/2019/08/02/bitcoin-sv-node-system-requirements/)
-To run Bitcoin SV, unpack the files into a directory and run:
+* unpack the files into a directory

-- `bin/bitcoind`
+* run `bin/bitcoind`

 ### Need Help?